 Portland Asset & Property Division Lawyer

 One of the most heated legal issues involved in divorce is typically the division of marital assets and property.
 Oregon is an equitable distribution state, which means that all property acquired by either spouse during marriage is considered to be marital property and must be fairly distributed between the two parties in divorce.
-This may include things like the marital home, cash, work benefits, retirement accounts, stocks, vehicles, insurance, and other assets.
+Property division includes not only assets like cash and real estate, but also includes the division of liabilities, such as credit card debt.

 Negotiations or divorce mediation could allow the two parties to come to their own agreement regarding a settlement and the division of their property.
 If the two parties cannot agree, they must go to court where a family law judge will make the decision for them.
 In making their final decision, the judge will consider a number of factors, including but not limited to: